 Q: What type of events do you normally present at?

-A: I present at a wide range of events: elementary, middle, and high school assemblies, student leadership conferences, camps, churches/non-profit organizations.
-I also speak to adults at parenting seminars, in-service trainings, and conferences for educators and mental health professionals.
+A: I present at a wide range of student events: elementary, middle, and high school assemblies, student leadership conferences/summits, camps, churches/non-profit organizations, and colleges/universities.
+I also speak to adults at parenting seminars, staff in-service trainings, and conferences for educators and mental health professionals.

 Sorry, but I don’t do birthday parties or funerals.
 Yes, I HAVE been asked for both… Awkward. 🙁